 Don’t take more classes than you can handle the out-of-class time for.
 Credit hours are based on how many hours outside of class a student is supposed to devote to studying.

 Although college classes have less in-class time than in high school, assignments can be more time-consuming.

-To be a full-time student, it’s necessary to have 12 credit hours (four three-credit classes).
-While you can reach up to 18 credits without paying an additional fee, students typically take 15 credit hours (five three-credit classes).
+To be considered a full-time student, it’s necessary to take 12 credit hours (four three-credit classes).
+While you can reach up to 18 credits without paying an additional fee, most students typically take 15 credit hours (five three-credit classes).

-If 15 hours seems like too much, it might be smart to schedule it anyway, just in case you need to drop one.
+If 15 credit hours seems like too much, it might be smart to schedule it anyway, just in case you need to drop a class.
 There is a drop period during the beginning of each semester.

 Lose 8 a.m.s:

 Time tickets can be tricky at Ball State because they’re based on class standing.
-Be open to taking a class with a different professor than the one you wanted in case the section you want is full.
+Be open to taking a class with a different professor than the one you wanted, in case the section you wanted is full.

 Second choices also come in handy when there’s only one section of a class and it overlaps with another class you need or want to take.

 It might be frustrating, but second choices can be necessary to stay on track in your program.